Probate Q&A Series

 Detailed Answer

-Once you confirm the will’s validity, you file a petition for probate in the clerk’s office of the county where the decedent lived.
+Once you confirm the will’s validity, you file an application for probate and letters testamentary in the clerk’s office of the county where the decedent lived.
 You do not need prior legal experience, but you must qualify.
-Under N.C.G.S. §28A-11-1, any person over age 18 who is a resident of North Carolina, an heir at law, devisee under the will, or a non-resident with a North Carolina mailing address may serve.
+Under N.C.G.S. §28A-4-2, any person who is at least 18 years old, of sound mind, and not otherwise disqualified may serve, including a nonresident, subject to applicable requirements.

 Confusing provisions in an online will often arise from unclear language or missing details.
 North Carolina statutes favor interpreting the testator’s intent.
-The clerk and the court turn to N.C.G.S. §28A-2-1, which defines key terms and allows incorporation by reference.
+The clerk and the court turn to the will’s language and applicable rules of construction.
 If a clause conflicts with another, the court resolves the inconsistency to carry out the testator’s wishes.

 As executor, you must: